CapWebSolutions/genesis-sample-task-runner/README.md

 ## How to use

-0. Install WordPress on your localhost if you haven't already.
-I use [Laravel Valet](https://laravel.com/docs/5.6/valet).
+0. Install WordPress on your local development environemnt if you haven't already.
+I use [Local By Flywheel](https://local.getflywheel.com/) for Windows 10.

 1. Install [Node](https://nodejs.org/download/).